Earth Day Sunday

 CHRISTIAN FAITH AND EARTH DAY

-The Bible is full of beautiful language and theology for celebrating God's Creation.
-Yet sometimes, in the rhythm of the liturgical year, it can be challenging to find a specific time to focus as a church community on the theme of Creation.
+The Bible is full of beautiful language and theology for celebrating God's creation.
+Yet sometimes, in the rhythm of the liturgical year, it can be challenging to find a specific time to focus as a church community on the theme of creation.
 Earth Day Sunday provides just such an opportunity.

 Since 1970, communities have taken one day each year to be especially mindful of the Earth and its many gifts: April 22, Earth Day.
 This day has ecumenical and bipartisan roots.
+Each year, thousands of congregations set aside a day to pray, learn, and take action on a Sunday close to Earth Day.

 ABOUT OUR WORK